 Eastern Asia [VIEW MAP]

-While these animals chiefly are nocturnal, they do spend a good amount of time foraging around in daylight hours.
-Alternatively, they can be seen in a furry pile, napping together.
-They evolved in climates with warm summers and cool or cold winters, so can be seen year-round in Atlanta.
-They have shelters such as hollow logs to stay warm or dry as needed.
+While these animals chiefly are nocturnal, tanuki do spend a good amount of time foraging around in daylight hours.
+Tanuki evolved in climates with warm summers and cool or cold winters, so can be seen year-round in Atlanta.
+There are provided shelters such as hollow logs and nest boxes to stay warm or dry as needed.